FREQUENTLY ASKED QUESTIONS

-I don’t know what is on these film reels- do you rent film viewers or projectors?
+I don’t know what is on these film reels – do you rent film viewers or projectors?

-No sorry.
-However, if you want to have them all transferred and but just do not know the order you want them in for the final DVD or Blu-ray, we have a solution.
+No, sorry.
+However, if you want to have them all transferred but do not know the order you want them in for the final DVD or Blu-ray, we have a solution.
 We can transfer the films and build you a reference DVD where each reel would be a separate chapter / scene on the DVD.
 This will allow you to preview the films and make a new order for us to re-create the DVD.
 Reference DVDs are an extra $100 for up to 2hrs of film approx. 1600′ of regular 8 and super 8 and 3000′ of 16mm.
 The cost covers the reference DVD and the new final DVD which will have your films in the correct order.

 Couldn’t find your question or answer?

 Use the form below to ask us a question.